Mike Sweeney: Religion and activism

 Sweeney is a devout Catholic and has appeared on EWTN's Life on the Rock, a program targeted towards young Christians.
 On October 24, 2006, he was featured in a political advertisement opposing an embryonic stem cell research bill in Missouri.
 It was in response to a pro-embryonic research advertisement featuring actor Michael J. Fox.
 Sweeney appeared with Jim Caviezel, Patricia Heaton, Jeff Suppan, and Kurt Warner.

 Sweeney is also the advisory chairman of the Catholic Athletes for Christ and spokesman for Life Teen, the largest Catholic youth ministry program in the United States.

 On June 13, 2007, Mike and his wife Shara hosted the Lunch for Life and raised $60,000 for the crisis pregnancy centers throughout Kansas City.
 They also honored a 19-year-old mother who was going to have an abortion but instead chose to have her baby.
 The Sweeneys gave the girl the first Life Award, which included gift certificates to salons and massage parlors and a grocery store, a baby stroller, a baby crib and clothes for the baby.
 She also received a $5,000 check to purchase a new automobile.

 In 2010, Sweeney spoke to the National Catholic Register about his Catholic faith.

 Sweeney had "Lose My Soul" by Toby Mac played over the stadium sound system at Citizens Bank Park when he came up to bat.
 Mac used to be with the group DC Talk.

+In 2025, Sweeney met Pope Leo XIV in Vatican City and tried to "convert" the lifelong White Sox fan to Royals fandom.
+Sweeney presented Leo with a customized Royals jersey bearing the number 267, denoting that Leo is the 267th pope.